Symbol (XYM) Price Tops $0.0297 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Symbol’s launch date was March 16th, 2021.
-Symbol’s total supply is 7,967,988,930 coins and its circulating supply is 5,582,460,005 coins.
+Symbol was first traded on March 16th, 2021.
+Symbol’s total supply is 8,207,170,408 coins and its circulating supply is 5,772,025,919 coins.
 Symbol’s official Twitter account is @thesymbolchain and its Facebook page is accessible here.
 The Reddit community for Symbol is https://reddit.com/r/nem and the currency’s Github account can be viewed here.
 Symbol’s official website is docs.symbol.dev.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Symbol directly using US dollars.
-Investors seeking to trade Symbol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Symbol using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Symbol directly using US dollars.
+Investors seeking to trade Symbol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Symbol using one of the aforementioned exchanges.

 Receive News & Updates for Symbol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Symbol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.